Observance of Christmas by country: Israel and Palestine

+Celebrations are held as well in Beit Sahour just meters away by some Protestant churches and other Christians – this town being the traditional site of the Annunciation to the Shepherds.
+Nazareth, where Mary and Joseph traditionally were, is also another focus for regional celebrations.

+Saudi Arabia

+Christmas is not an official holiday in Saudi Arabia.
+Until around the early 2010s, Christmas was banned in Saudi Arabia as it was and still is considered haram by Islamic authorities.
+A display of decorations can be found in certain indoor markets and malls.

+Syria

+Most Christians in Syria celebrate Christmas on 25 December although Armenians generally celebrate on 6 January and some other Orthodox Christians on 7 January.
+Christmas has been a public holiday in Syria since 1963.
+In 2024, the new Syrian Government declared 26 December as a holiday in celebration of Christmas.

+United Arab Emirates

+Christmas is not a public holiday in the United Arab Emirates, despite an observance celebrated with a convergence of Emirati culture and a small enclosed westernised population of Christian expats.
+A display of Christmas decorations, such as trees and figures of Santa Claus are put up after National Day on 2 December and can be seen in certain hotels, shops and malls.

 Europe

 Central Europe

-In countries of Central Europe (for this purpose, roughly defined as the German-speaking countries of Germany, Austria and Switzerland as well as the Czech Republic, Poland, Slovakia, Slovenia, Hungary and possibly other places) the main celebration date for the general public is Christmas Eve (December 24).
+In countries of Central Europe (for this purpose, roughly defined as the German-speaking countries of Germany, Austria and Switzerland as well as the Czech Republic, Poland, Slovakia, Slovenia, Hungary, Ukraine and possibly other places) the main celebration date for the general public is Christmas Eve (24 December).
 The day is usually a fasting day; in some places children are told they will see a golden pig if they hold fast until after dinner.
 When the evening comes, preparation of Christmas dinner starts.
 Traditions concerning dinner vary from region to region; for example, in Poland, the Czech Republic, and Slovakia, the prevailing meal is fried carp with potato salad and fish (or cabbage) soup.
 However, in some places the tradition is porridge with mushrooms (a modest dish), and elsewhere the dinner is exceptionally rich, with up to 12 dishes.
-When Christmas comes around, children may receive presents from neighbours and house guests.
+When Christmas comes around, children may receive presents from neighbors and house guests.
 House pets may also receive gifts.

 After the dinner comes the time for gifts.
 Children usually find their gifts under the Christmas tree, with name stickers.
 An interesting example of the complicated history of the region is the "fight" between Christmas beings.
 During communism, when countries of Central Europe were under Soviet influence, communist authorities strongly pushed the Russian Ded Moroz ('Grandfather Frost') in the place of Little Jesus.
 Now Santa Claus is gaining popularity, by means of advertising and Hollywood film production.
 Many people, Christians as well as people with just a Christian background, go to Roman Catholic Midnight Mass.

 Other common attributes of Christmas in Central Europe include Christmas trees, mistletoe, Christmas garlands, and Bethlehem cribs.